Working with DaSH

-Each project registered with DaSH will progress through the 7 stages of the DaSH process, as illustrated in the diagram below.
+Each bespoke project registered with DaSH will progress through the seven project stages:

 Researchers who are considering undertaking a data linkage or hosting study should contact DaSH via DaSH@abdn.ac.uk.
 A project reference number (e.g. DaSHXXX) will be assigned.
 Please use this project number in all communications with DaSH.

 DaSH will then email you a Project Initiation Document (PID) to complete prior to an initial meeting which is designed to gather further information on your proposed project.